“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

 - Everyone can say their final “goodbye.”

-- Allows friends and family to kiss the deceased goodbye.
+- Allows friends and family members to kiss the deceased goodbye one last time.

 - The family can hold the decedent’s hand.